Improved precision scaling for simulating coupled quantum-classical dynamics: Overview of the algorithm

 \subsection{Estimating the free energy}

-Let us now discuss how to estimate the free energy of the nuclei using our Liouvillian simulation algorithm.
-To obtain a canonical distribution over the nuclear variables, we evolve the joint probability density of the nuclei and the heat bath under $L_{NVT}$ for a sufficiently long time, i.e.~we implement $U_{NVT}:= e^{-iL_{NVT} t}$ and then trace out the bath variables $s$ and $p_s$.
+Let us now discuss how to estimate the free energy of the nuclei after time $t$ (see Definition~\ref{def:free_energy}) using our Liouvillian simulation algorithm.
+At this stage, we do not assume that the nuclei are in thermal equilibrium.
+First, we apply $U_{L_{NVT}}$ to the initial discretized phase space density of the nuclei and the heat bath to evolve them for time $t$.

-First, we apply $U_{L_{NVT}}$ to the initial discretized phase space density of the nuclei and the heat bath to thermalize the nuclei.
-Note that it remains an open problem to bound the thermalization time.
-We therefore leave the evolution time $t$ as a user-specified input parameter.
 The main idea is to estimate the Gibbs entropy and the internal energy associated with $\ket{\rho_t} = e^{-iL_{NVT} t}\ket{\rho_0}$ separately and then add the results classically to estimate the free energy.
 This means we require at least two separate simulations.
-In Appendix \ref{app:free} we show how to reduce the problem of estimating the Gibbs entropy of the nuclei to the problem of estimating the von Neumann entropy of a density matrix $\rho_{\text{sys}}'$ obtained from $\ket{\rho_t}$ by tracing out the bath register.
+In Appendix \ref{app:free} we show how to reduce the problem of estimating the Gibbs entropy of the nuclei to the problem of estimating the von Neumann entropy of a density matrix $\rho_{\text{sys}}'$ obtained from $\ket{\rho_t}$ by tracing out the bath register and removing the off-diagonal elements.
 This allows us to employ Theorem 13 of~\cite{Gilyen2019dist_prop_test}.
 Their algorithm requires access to a purification of the system's density matrix, which in our case is essentially just $\ket{\rho_t}$.
 From that purification, we first construct a block-encoding of $\rho_{\text{sys}}'$ and then use QSVT to transform the singular values $\rho_i$ of $\rho_{\text{sys}}'$ via a polynomial approximation to $\ln \lb 1/\rho_i \rb$.
 The resulting operator is then applied to the purification of $\rho_{\text{sys}}'$.
-Lastly, we use amplitude estimation to obtain an estimate of $\mathcal{S}_G = -k_b \, \text{Tr} \lb \rho_{\text{sys}}' \ln \rho_{\text{sys}}' \rb$.
+Lastly, we use amplitude estimation to obtain an estimate of

 Next, let us discuss how to estimate the internal energy associated with $\ket{\rho_t}$.
 First, note that a classical system can be described by a density matrix $\rho$ and a Hamiltonian $H$ both of which are diagonal in the computational basis.
 The internal energy of a classical system can thus be computed as follows: